yaafiwputraa/Library_API_BookManagement/README.md

   "message": "Validation failed",
   "errors": {
-    "username": "The username field must be unique.", "password": "The password field must be at least 6 characters."
+    "username": "The username field must be unique.", "password": "The password field must be at least 6 characters.", "confirm_password": "The confirm password must match the password."
   }
 }
 ```